marianealidio/meal-hacker/README.md

 Open **Terminal** and run these commands one at a time:

 Navigate to meal-hacker-main

-ex.
-It is in Downloads
+Ex.
+It is in Downloads :
 ```
 cd ~/Downloads/meal-hacker-main
 ```

 **2. Create a virtual environment**
 ```
-python -m venv venv
+python3 -m venv venv
 ```

 **3. Activate the virtual environment**